Rangers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 games he is batting .316 with three doubles, three home runs, five walks and 10 RBI.
+- Tucker has recorded a base hit in nine games in a row.
+During his last 10 games he is batting .342 with three doubles, three home runs, six walks and 10 RBI.

 Tucker Recent Games